By Patrick Henningsen

 A new language for a new generation

-Now for the apologists’ coffee table debate.
+Now for the apologist’s coffee table debate.
 Perhaps US Special Forces just made a mistake.
 Perhaps the “intel” was rather poor.
+It wouldn’t be the first time, and certainly won’t be the last.
 Maybe CENTCOM had a ‘dodgy hajji’ for an informant.
 We all know that war is just an ugly business.
 Perhaps.
 But then there’s that term again, ‘collateral damage’.
 And there’s that other term again, ‘asymmetrical warfare’.
-There are many other impressive new modern military jargon euphemisms too.
+There are many other impressive new modern military euphemisms, too.
 Men like Donald Rumsfeld helped to educate us lay folks on these and more during his tenure at the Pentagon.
 So impressive is the language.
-And apparently, so also… so, so impressive is the elusive enemy in this new post-modern, post-911, post-everything war.
+And, apparently, so also… so, so impressive is the elusive enemy in this new post-modern, post-911, post-everything war.

-‘asymmetrical’ is the description of the rag-tag band of rural terrorists roaming the foothills of the Helmund and the mountains near Kandahar.
+‘Asymmetrical’ is the description of the rag-tag band of rural terrorists roaming the foothills of the Helmund and the mountains near Kandahar.
 And what can be more asymmetrical than an avatar like Osama Bin Laden?
-Understand that it’s that very avatar character on whom the entire War on Terror is based on, an avatar who has transformed the face of warfare in the 21st century, and completely un-catchable we are led to believe by the White House.
+Understand that it’s that very avatar character on whom the entire War on Terror is based, an avatar who has transformed the face of warfare in the 21st century, and we are led to believe by the White House completely un-catchable.
 You couldn’t create a better comic book villan than that.

 In ten years time you will look back and long for the simple theatre of conflict.
 Send in the Marines?
 No, no, no. Send in the drones!